hemantkarekar/MyProctorAI/README.md

 5. Run `Set-ExecutionPolicy unrestricted`, if it throws an error, run the same command in Admin PowerShell, and when prompted press `A`.
 6. 🔸 Run `.\env\Scripts\activate.ps1` to enable virtualenv.
 7. Run `pip install flask`.
+8. Run `export FLASK_ENV=development` to change the environment to development.

 ## 🔹 Important Code Blocks

+Blueprint Code Block

 ```python
 from flask import Blueprint, render_template